Scandinavian theatre of World War II: German blitzkrieg

 With the invasion of Norway, the Germans aimed to prevent what had been the main problem for their navy during the First World War, namely the imposition of a naval blockade line from Scotland to Bergen by the Royal Navy, made possible by Norway’s pro-British foreign policy.
 The possibility of a German attack on Norway had been theorized as early as 1929 in the book La strategia navale della prima guerra mondiale by German Admiral Wegener.
 However, in 1939, Hitler had told Admiral Erich Raeder, commander of the Kriegsmarine, that the war would not begin before 1944, and the German naval construction program was planned accordingly.
 The Bismarck-class battleships were not yet in service, and the German fleet was unable to confront the British fleet in open waters.

 Nevertheless, Norwegian bases would be more useful than German ones for the U-boats, and Raeder, in October and December 1939, urged Hitler to plan the occupation of Norway, meeting initial resistance.
 Nazi theorist Alfred Rosenberg introduced his Norwegian protégé Vidkun Quisling to Raeder, who provided Hitler with new arguments for the invasion, but despite the OKW having already prepared the necessary plans, it was only the Altmark incident that finally led to the decision to undertake Operation Weserübung.

 The Allies, through Churchill, also anticipated a German attack in the north, so much so that in a note dated 16 December 1939, he advocated “a major offensive war,” which would likely have prompted the Germans to invade Scandinavia; later, he stated: “We have more to gain than to lose from a German attack on Norway and Sweden.”
-The French Édouard Daladier expected to use the Altmark incident as a pretext to immediately occupy Norwegian ports “[...] with a sudden attack; it will be all the easier to justify this move in the eyes of public opinion the faster it is completed and the more our propaganda can exploit the memory of Norway’s recent complicity in the incident.”
+The French prime minister, Édouard Daladier, expected to use the Altmark incident as a pretext to immediately occupy Norwegian ports “[...] with a sudden attack; it will be all the easier to justify this move in the eyes of public opinion the faster it is completed and the more our propaganda can exploit the memory of Norway’s recent complicity in the incident.”

 On the other hand, the Winter War between the Soviet Union and Finland was already underway in the region, with both the Germans and the Allies as secondary players.
 At that time, the Germans were bound to the Soviets by the Molotov–Ribbentrop Pact, and they ensured strict neutrality and control over arms supplies to the Finns, despite having supported the growth of their armed forces in the past.
 The Allies, meanwhile, were attempting to deliver weapons and aid to the Finns through an expeditionary force that was nominally composed of “volunteers.”
 The Norwegian campaign of 1940 placed Denmark and Norway in the hands of the Reich, and these countries remained occupied until Germany’s surrender in 1945.